-As further evidence of the unreliability of fixed wireless availability data, the PSD conducted a study of locations claimed to be served by fixed wireless services to ensure that they could reliably make an E911 call (24 hours a day / 7 days per week).
-Assuming a best case line-of-sight scenario, the PSD found that 1,108 E911 locations did not have line-of-sight visibility to any towers (locations labelled as towers in the E911 dataset), as depicted in the map below.23
+As further evidence of the unreliability of fixed wireless availability data, the VCBB conducted a study of locations claimed to be served by fixed wireless services.
+Assuming a best case line-of-sight scenario, the PSD found that 1,108 E911 locations did not have line-of-sight visibility to any towers (locations labelled as towers in the E911 dataset), as depicted in the map in Figure 3.